Renderer

 Destroying the renderer restores the terminal to its original state, disables mouse tracking, and cleans up resources.

 Important: OpenTUI does not automatically clean up on process.exit or unhandled errors.
 This design gives you control.
-See Lifecycle and cleanup for signal handling options and best practices.
+See Lifecycle for signal handling options and best practices.

 Environment variables